vdumeaux/mixtR/vignettes/MIxT-web-application.md

 docker run --name=compute-service -t compute-service
 ```

-which build and run the compute service container.
+which build and run the container.
 It should appear with the `docker ps` command:

 ```